Sore Throat

 Quick Self-Care Tips

-- 1Gargle with warm salt water
+- 1Gargle with warm salt water (1/4 to 1/2 tsp salt in 8 oz water)

-- 2Drink warm liquids (tea with honey)
+- 2Drink warm liquids (tea with honey, broth, warm water with lemon)

-- 3Use throat lozenges or sprays
+- 3Suck on throat lozenges or hard candy

-- 4Use a humidifier
+- 5Run a cool-mist humidifier

-- 5Rest your voice
+- 6Rest your voice

-- 7Avoid irritants like smoke
+- 8Avoid irritants like smoke and strong fumes

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.